Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - **Action Mode** - Determines when the button is considered clicked.
 - **Button Mask** - The binary mark to choose which mouse buttons this button will respond to.
 - **Enabled Focus Mode** - We removed this property because its tooltip states that it is deprecated and that `Control/Focus/Mode` should be used instead.
-- **Keep Pressed Outside** - If *true*, the button stays pressed when moving the cursor outside the button while pressing it. *Note: Currently this does nothing as the button currently stays pressed when moving the cursor outside the button while pressing regardless of whether or not this property is actually true.
+- **Keep Pressed Outside** - If *true*, the button stays pressed when moving the cursor outside the button while pressing it.
+This only works if the `Toggle Mode` property is set to *false*. *Currently this property does nothing as the button currently stays pressed when moving the cursor outside the button while pressing regardless of whether or not this property is actually true.
 A fix is in the works.*
 - **Shortcut** - The [ShortCut](https://docs.godotengine.org/en/stable/classes/class_shortcut.html) associated with the button.
 - **Button Group** - The [ButtonGroup](https://docs.godotengine.org/en/stable/classes/class_buttongroup.html) associated with the button.

 ### NinePatchRect
 - **Texture** - This property is controlled by the `Normal Texture` property, which will automatically load its texture into here.
 - **Draw Center** - If *true*, draw the button's center texture (which is set up with `TextureRegion`).
 Else, only draw the 9-slice's borders.
 - **Region Rect** - Rectangular region of the texture to sample from.
 If you're working with an atlas, use this property to define the area the 9-slice should use.
 All other properties are relative to this one.
-If the rect is empty, the NinePatchButton will use the whole texture. *Note: This property is untested.*
+If the rect is empty, the NinePatchButton will use the whole texture.

 #### Patch Margin
 - **Left** - The width of the 9-slide's left column.
 A margin of 16 means the 9-slice's left corners and side will have a width of 16 pixels.
 You can set all 4 margin values individually to create panels with non-uniform borders.